 The cliché is true: "democracy is not a spectator sport."
-In a thriving democratic society, citizenship comes with the expectation of joining.
+In a thriving democratic society, citizenship, compared to the ciety, citizenship comes with the expectation of joining.
 And what people join is more than electoral campaigns or policy advocacy.
 It is the making of public life itself.

 But in every quarter of civic life today, participation is receding.
 At the turn of the millennium, Robert Putnam's Bowling Alone described the decades-long decline of association in American life.9 More recently, we have seen spikes in political burnout and apathy.10 Rates of volunteerism have fallen.11 According to polls, Americans today value community involvement less than Civic joy is a commitment to creative possibility in the face of pain and struggle.
 Civic love is the bond of trust and affection that turns strangers into neighbors and place into home.
-To practice both is to establish rituals or shared activities of play and creativity that highlight each person's dual role as a civic catalyst and collaborator.13 while participation is a responsibility, it need not be a chore.
-Joining in civic life can and should be full of joy and full of love.

-they did twenty-five years ago.12 A toxic political climate, economic pressures, time poverty, and daily reminders of existential crises have left many Americans feeling unable to affect the state of the world.
+To practice both is to establish rituals or shared activities of play and creativity that highlight each person's dual role as a civic catalyst and collaborator.13 they did twenty-five years ago.12 A toxic political climate, economic pressures, time poverty, and daily reminders of existential crises have left many Americans feeling unable to affect the state of the world.
 More are disengaging altogether.